-Leishmaniasis is highly endemic in the tribal areas.
-Recent cases have been confirmed in Khyber Pakhtunkhwa.
+Leishmaniasis is highly endemic in Pakistan's tribal areas.

 Leishmaniasis is a parasitic infection caused by different species of Leishmania protozoa.
 It is transmitted through the bite of infected female sandflies belonging to the Phlebotomus, Lutzomyia, and Psychodopygus species.
 These nocturnal insects bite from dusk to dawn and are often found in forests, stone and mud walls cracks, and animal burrows.
 They are very tiny silent flyers – they do not hum – and their bite might go unnoticed.
 Leishmaniasis is clinically divided into three major categories – cutaneous, mucocutaneous, and visceral – and is a Neglected Tropical Disease (NTD)*.

 * Neglected Tropical Diseases are chronic infections that are typically endemic in low income countries.
 They prevent affected adults and children from going to school, working, or fully participating in community life, contributing to stigma and the cycle of poverty.